globus/globus-compute/docs/sdk.rst

   fxc = FuncXClient()

 Instantiating a client will start an authentication process where you will be asked to authenticate via Globus Auth.
-We require every interaction with funcX to be authenticated as it enables enforced access control on both functions and endpoints.
+We require every interaction with funcX to be authenticated, as this enables enforced access control on both functions and endpoints.
 Globus Auth is an identity and access management platform that provides authentication brokering capablities enabling users to login using one of several hundred supported identities.